leonardfarringtonjr/PORTFOLIO/README.md

         3. Make the fields dynamic
             * All data connected to the 'user profile' page is in the 'profile' folder
             * Inside of a <form> should always be a @csrf token

+                // @csrf -> in PHP/LARAVEL, creates a hidden input field containing the CSRF token.
+(Cross-Site)

             * How to put default values into input fields -> you can pull the old user from the $user var within the $request var
             * you need an error message just in-case something goes wrong whenever the user inputs data
             * You can add notifications from Toastr.js ->